OfficeForProductSafetyAndStandards/LegacyVB6/README.md

 This will enable OPSS to decommission these servers before their support contract renewal is up.

 The VB code for Flexi has been amended to save to C: instead of the server, and is working on Windows 11.
-The code for Rigid needs to be updated in the same manner, however we also need to explore saving files on an online service (such as Amazon S3) in order to be able to share files across systems.
+The code for Rigid needs to be updated in the same manner, however we also need to explore saving files on an online service (such as an Amazon instance) in order to be able to share files across systems.

 The server also holds a small SQL database, which holds measurements from three instruments: Temprature, Humidity and Pressure.
 These measurements are aggrigated with the laser measurement to evidence the atmospheric environment in plase when the laser measurement was taken.